 The capital of Sweden, Stockholm is known for its beauty, friendliness, culture, high quality of life – and high quality of universities.
-Stockholm is ranked 18th in the world for desirability, reflecting the city’s high standards of living and its popularity amongst students.
+Stockholm scores highly for desirability, reflecting the city’s high standards of living and its popularity amongst students.

-Stockholm ranks an impressive 10th in the student voice indicator this year, with one student saying: “The tolerant, progressive ideology that the people of Sweden have is my favourite aspect of the city”.
+One student told us: “The tolerant, progressive ideology that the people of Sweden have is my favourite aspect of the city”.

 With a high employer activity ranking, students also praise the employment prospects available in Stockholm after graduation, saying that it’s nice to be “so close to many innovative companies”.